The country's top casual restaurants for 2019 were announced at the 2019 Eat Out Mercedes-Benz Best Everyday Eateries.

 For the first time in 2015, Eat Out hosted this new set of restaurant awards, with the winners in each category in each province voted for by the readers.

-The winners of the 2017 Eat Out Mercedes-Benz Best Everyday Eateries are the restaurants in each province in each category with the highest average ratings by readers and critics on eatout.co.za, over the period of 1 October 2016 to 31 August 2017.
+The winners of the 2019 Eat Out Mercedes-Benz Best Everyday Eateries will be the restaurants in each province in each category with the highest average ratings by readers and critics on eatout.co.za and the Eat Out app, over the period of 1 October 2018 to 31 July 2019.
+Restaurants can encourage their diners to review by making use of this bill folder insert.
+The 2019 Eat Out Mercedes-Benz Everyday Eateries will be held on 17 and 19 September in Joburg and Cape Town respectively.

 (The Eat Out Mercedes-Benz Restaurant Awards remain focused on the Top 10 fine-dining restaurants in the country, and are judged by a panel of experts.)